 As a national historic site, the temple houses over 700 historical artifacts spanning over three centuries.
 The temple is always busy with worshippers as many people give offerings and pray to the city god and his wife, Mazu and Guanyin.

-After your visit to Cheng-Huang Temple, cross the street to East Market, which is just north of the temple.
+After you visit Cheng-Huang Temple, cross the street to East Market, just north of the temple.

-The East Market is the oldest market in Chiayi, where you can find the most authentic local food.
+The East Market is the oldest market in Chiayi.
+This is where you can buy fresh produce and eat the most authentic Taiwanese food at one of the food stalls.
 The market is extremely popular with locals.
-You can buy fresh produce and eat at one of the food stalls.

 Located in Chiayi Park, the Sun-Shooting Tower stands 62 meters tall, and the shape and design resemble the giant trees of Alishan.
-There is a bronze sculpture in the core of the tower that originated from the aboriginal people’s “sun shooting myth.”
-And from the ground, you can see the giant Bauhinia, the flower of Chiayi, on the slanted roof on the tower.
+A bronze sculpture in the tower’s core originated from the aboriginal people’s “sun shooting myth.”
+And from the ground, you can see the giant Bauhinia, the flower of Chiayi, on the slanted roof of the tower.